Canon 1Ds vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the T6i have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds and T6i can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon T6i Manual.

 So what is the bottom line?
 Is the Canon 1Ds better than the Canon T6i or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.